sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 if [ -z "$OS_REGION_NAME" ]; then unset OS_REGION_NAME; fi
 ```

-The second part is for using the [OVHcloud API](https://api.ovh.com), create or use an existing [OVHcloud API token](https://www.ovh.com/auth/api/createToken)
+The second part is dedicated to the use of the [OVHcloud API](https://api.ovh.com), create or use an existing [OVHcloud API token](https://www.ovh.com/auth/api/createToken).

 ```bash
 # OVH API vars from OVHcloud manager